-The Department of Commerce requires a license for the export or reexport to Iraq, or transfer within Iraq, of the following:
+The Department of Commerce requires a license for the export or reexport to Iraq, or in-country transfer within Iraq, of the following:

-- any item controlled on the CCL for National Security (NS), Missile Technology (MT), Nuclear Nonproliferation (NP), Chemical Weapons Convention (CW), Chemical & Biological Weapons (CB), Regional Stability (RS), Crime Control (CC), Encryption Information (EI), Significant Items (SI), or Surreptitious Listening (SL) reasons; - any item controlled on the CCL for United Nations Embargo (UN) reasons; - items on the CCL controlled for RS reasons under the following ECCNs: 0B999, 0D999, 1B999, 1C992, 1C995, 1C997, 1C999 and 6A992; - any item subject to the EAR if, at the time of the export, reexport or transfer, it is known the item will be, or is intended to be, used for a military end use or by a military end-user.
+- any item controlled on the CCL for National Security (NS), Missile Technology (MT), Nuclear Nonproliferation (NP), Chemical Weapons Convention (CW), Chemical & Biological Weapons (CB), Regional Stability (RS), Crime Control (CC), Encryption Information (EI), Significant Items (SI), or Surreptitious Listening (SL) reasons; - any item controlled on the CCL for UN reasons; - items on the CCL controlled for RS reasons under the following ECCNs: 0B999, 0D999, 1B999, 1C992, 1C995, 1C997, 1C999 and 6A992;

+• any item subject to the EAR if, at the time of the export, reexport or transfer, it is known the item will be, or is intended to be, used for a military end use or by a military end-user.

-As defined specifically for Iraq, a military end-user is any person or entity whose actions or functions are intended to support military end uses and who is not recognized as a legitimate military organization by the U.S. Government.
-"Military end use" is the incorporation of an item into a military item described on the U.S. Munitions List (USML) (22 CFR Part 121, International Traffic in Arms Regulations (ITAR)), or the Wassenaar Arrangement Munitions List (WAML); or use, development, or deployment of military items described on the USML or the WAML.
-The Department reviews license applications destined to such end-users under a policy of denial.
+As defined specifically for Iraq, a military end user is any person or entity whose actions or functions are intended to support "military end uses" and who is not recognized as a legitimate military organization by the U.S. Government.
+"Military end use" is the incorporation of an item into a military item described on the USML (22 CFR Part 121, ITAR), or the Wassenaar Arrangement Munitions List (WAML); or use, development, or deployment of military items described on the USML or the WAML.
+The Department reviews license applications destined to such end users under a policy of denial.